captainbrosset/icanhasjavascript/README.md

 There are probably other (better) attempts at doing this, but I don't care, this is worth the try anyway.

-For now, the tool parses ALL javascript files at the beginning, and this simply is not proving to work out well, I've just launched a parsing on 600 files and it's been running for 13 minutes now ... and counting ... ;-)
+For now, the tool parses ALL javascript files at the beginning, and this simply is not proving to work out well.
+Launching a parsing on 600 files takes about 25 minutes ;-)